Analyze Your Data with Reports and Dashboards

 - Get more details by hovering over the interactive chart (2).

-- Customize your workspace with a series of toggles (3).
+- Customize your workspace with toggles (3).
 Show or hide the chart () or filters panel ().
 Refresh the report to see the most up-to-date information ().
-And edit report properties ().

 - Click Edit to edit the report in the report builder (4).
-Or, click the action menu dropdown icon () to clone, save, subscribe, export, or delete the report.
+Or click the action menu dropdown icon () to copy, save, subscribe, export, or delete the report.